Some practical info on our wood Amish Furniture.

 All of our solid hardwood furniture is built locally by Amish craftsmen in Shipshewana and the surrounding areas.
 We use small Amish workshops that are able to specialize in different types of furniture – ensuring that you get quality pieces every time.

-Hardwood Furniture - 12-14 weeks plus delivery* Outdoor Furniture - 12-14 weeks plus delivery* Smith Brothers Furniture – 18-20 weeks plus delivery* * Each piece of furniture is handmade for you with your choice of wood and stain color, and not mass produced in advance.
+Hardwood Furniture - 14-16 weeks (varies by builder, and can often be several weeks longer) plus delivery* Outdoor Furniture - 14-16 weeks plus delivery* Smith Brothers Furniture – 20-22 weeks plus delivery* * Each piece of furniture is handmade for you with your choice of wood and stain color, and not mass produced in advance.
 Because of the individual production and our personal attention to quality and detail, our lead time depends on several factors and is calculated from the time the order is placed.
 There are certain times of the year that lead times may be longer because of increased volume, and holiday shutdowns.
 Please allow 2-3 weeks after completion for deliveries within our region and 3-4 weeks after completion for deliveries outside of our region.
 For customized furniture, please allow an additional 2-4 weeks.
 Please note that all lead times are approximate, and not guaranteed.
 Lead time estimates are based on our previous experience with our builders.

 We offer delivery options to the continental United States.
 Regional deliveries will be done by our trucks and include assembly.
 Long distance deliveries are done via 3rd-Party Carriers and you have the option of curbside or inside delivery.
 Since our furniture does not come boxed or wrapped we use blanket wrapped delivery companies that specialize in packing and delivering furniture.
 Since our hardwood furniture is preassembled, it cannot be shipped with standard carriers such as UPS.